istio-ecosystem/admiral/docs/Architecture.md

 **default.greeting.global**

-*No "real" dns name are created but the core dns plug is used with back ServiceEntries*
+*No "real" dns name are created but the coredns plug-in is used with back ServiceEntries*

 # Types